 Converting annotations ↔ layers

-Convert between annotations and data layers for flexible mapping.
+Convert annotations to data layers for flexible mapping.

 Convert your map annotations into layers, giving you flexibility in how you work with and visualize your spatial data.